 The source code in under version control (with Mercurial), and is open source (on Bitbucket, www.atmoswing.org).
 Developments have been made with a test driven development (TDD) approach.
 A collection of 500+ tests are frequently evaluated and completed during development, in order to verify that code changes do not introduce regression.
 Every analogy criterion, prediction score, searching and sorting functions, data manipulation, and so on, is tested.
 The integration tests specific to the AM rely on the results of another analogue sorting software developed in Grenoble.
 They result from a comparison work done with the help of R. Marty in order to ensure that the results of AtmoSwing are exactly equivalent to their model, given the same parameters and data.
 These tests are part of the checks carried out regularly, so that these results are always reproducible.

-2.1 Modular approach
+2.1 Modular approach and implementation

 An AtmoSwing great strength is that it is designed to process analogy forecasting in a modular fashion.
 The structure of the AM (number of analogy levels, number of predictors) is built dynamically (Figure 3), and nothing is fixed a priori.
 The software then performs successively as many analogy levels as the user specified, with all the predictors he wants.
 Each level of analogy processed results in an object containing target dates, analogue dates, values of the analogy criteria, and other data.
 This object can be saved in a NetCDF file and/or can be injected into a new analogy level.
 The whole structure of the AM is defined in an XML file generated by the user.
 Even the time step of the method (6 or 24 hours for example) is a dynamic parameter.